Hudson Volcano: Holocene

 An uncertain eruption may have occurred in 8,010 BC.
 The 1,000 years ago date of the Huemules lava flow may correlate it to a mafic eruption 1,000 years ago, which also deposited tephra east and northeast from the volcano.
 Tephra layers from 1035 AD and 9,216 BC in the Siple Dome of Antarctica have been attributed to Hudson, but for the older eruption there is no evidence in South America of an appropriately sized event.
 The Las Guanacas cave 100 km southeast of Hudson preserves ash from Hudson more than 10,000 years old.
 On the Taitao Peninsula, tephra layers have been attributed to two eruptions in 11,910 and 9,960 years before present.
 These are isolated occurrences, indicating that they are not the products of very intense eruptions that would be expected to leave widespread deposits.
-Westward spread of Hudson tephras was more common in the earliest Holocene, when the Southern Hemisphere westerlies were located north of Hudson.
+Westward spread of Hudson tephras was more common in the earliest Holocene, when the westerlies of the Southern Hemisphere were located north of Hudson.